International LoneStar

 The International LoneStar (also stylized as International Lonestar) is a model line of conventional-cab trucks that was produced by Navistar International from the 2009 to the 2024 model years.
-The flagship model line of the company, the LoneStar is marketed as its largest on-highway truck, slotted above the International LT (formerly the International ProStar).
+It was the company's largest on-highway truck and marketed as its flagship model, slotted above the International LT (formerly the International ProStar).
 Unveiled at the 2008 Chicago Auto Show, the Lonestar is the largest road vehicle ever introduced at the event.
+Despite its name, the truck has no relation to Texas, which is nicknamed the "Lone Star State" for the single star on its flag.

-Sharing its Next-Generation Vehicle (NGV) cab with the LT/ProStar, the Lonestar is a semitractor configured primarily for highway applications.
-Through special order, the model line is also offered for certain vocational applications, including heavy-duty towing or dump truck use.
+The Lonestar is a semitractor configured primarily for highway applications, and shares its cab with the LT/ProStar.
+Through special order, the model line was also offered for certain vocational applications, including heavy-duty towing or dump truck use.

-At the time of its launch, the Lonestar was assembled by Navistar in Chatham, Ontario.
-Following the 2009 closure of the facility, Navistar shifted assembly of the Lonestar to its facilities in Springfield, Ohio and Escobedo, Mexico, produced alongside the Prostar, Transtar, Durastar, and Workstar.
-In 2013, the LoneStar was assembled in Tauranga, New Zealand as a full right hand drive conversion.
-At the time, it was the only other market outside of North America to sell the LoneStar.
+At the time of its launch, all Lonestars were assembled by Navistar in Chatham, Ontario.
+Following the 2009 closure of that facility, Navistar shifted assembly of the Lonestar to its facilities in Springfield, Ohio and Escobedo, Mexico, where it was produced alongside the Prostar, Transtar, Durastar, and Workstar.
+In 2013, full right hand drive conversion LoneStars were being assembled in Tauranga, New Zealand.
+At the time, that was the only market where the LoneStar was sold outside of North America.

-In December 2023, the 7,077th and final Lonestar was manufactured.
-The vehicle was delivered to a Canadian carrier that participated in the original development of the vehicle.
+In December 2023, the 7,077th and final Lonestar was manufactured, and delivered to a Canadian carrier that had participated in the original development of the vehicle.